c60 + intergalactic- a conversation with Ken (scientist)

 So it basically shuts the mitochondria down.

-So C60 neutralizes that it restarts the mitochondria.
+So C60 neutralizes that.

-Now the mitochondria are symbiotic bacteria that live in the cell.
+Now, the mitochondria are symbiotic bacteria that live in the cell.

-They're you know part of a cell, but they're still they have their own DNA.
+They're, you know, part of a cell, but they're still, they have their own DNA.

-They don't need yeah, and so that's what's that's what's happening.
+And so that's what's happening.

-We found that C60, you know, it just gets rid of the senescent cells and and just wipes those out.
+We found that C60, you know, it just gets rid of the senescent cells and just wipes those out.

-So those are the cells, most senescent cells have, you know, we are telomeres, just for the listeners, the telomeres wrap around the end of the chromosomes, and every time your cell divides, they get a little bit shorter until about after about 50 divisions, the cell can't divide anymore because the chromosomes would dissolve.
+So those are the cells, most senescent cells have, you know, telomeres, just for the listeners, the telomeres wrap around the end of the chromosomes, and every time your cell divides, they get a little bit shorter until after about 50 divisions, the cell can't divide anymore because the chromosomes would dissolve.

 And usually cells that are senescent don't want to do that last division, so they try to shut down because they don't want to die.

-Well, C60 kicks the mitochondria on apoptosis goes and they're gone.
+Well, C60 kicks the mitochondria on, apoptosis goes, and they're gone.

-He's he's he's like one that a kid would have, and yet you know he's in his 70s.
+He's like one that a kid would have.

-So uh so that seems to be it.
+So that seems to be it.

-And so what happens is the C60 knocks out the senescent cells with very short telomeres, and then it stimulates the production of stem cells, which then differentiate into new tissue types and organ types, and then they and right after a stem cell turns into a new tissue type, it's like a baby cell, like a cell in, let's say a baby's liver or something or baby's kidney.
+And then they, and right after a stem cell turns into a new tissue type, it's like a baby cell, like a cell in, let's say, a baby's liver or something, or a baby's kidney.

-And so it tends to go undergo a whole lot of division, so it goes one, two, four, eight, sixteen, you know, 32, 64, 128, 256, you know, 512,000, 24.
+So it goes one, two, four, eight, sixteen, you know, 32, 64, 128, 256, you know, 512, 1,024.

 And so literally, when you're taking C60, according to telomeres, your average telomere length is increasing.